La Rochelle, France: The Ultimate Travel Guide 2026

 CC BY-SA 3.0 / Pline

-The Tour de la Lanterne, the third of La Rochelle’s historic towers, stands slightly apart from the harbor entrance but is no less significant.
-Constructed in the late 15th century on the foundations of an earlier lighthouse, it is the only remaining medieval lighthouse on the Atlantic coast.
-Rising over 55 meters, the tower served a dual purpose: it was…
+The Tour de la Lanterne, the third of La Rochelle’s famous harbour towers, rises slightly apart from the port entrance yet remains one of the must-see places in La Rochelle for anyone interested in medieval navigation, Gothic architecture, or centuries of maritime history.
+Built in the late 15th century on the remains of an earlier lighthouse, it is the only…

 Visiting Tour de la Lanterne